y-gJung/y-gJung.github.io/research.md

 - Quantum Information Theory

 ## Preprints & Ongoing Works
+1. Spectral analysis of $q$-deformed unitary ensembles with the Al-Salam--Carlitz weight
 ## Publications
 1. A universal framework for entanglement detection under group symmetry. *Journal of Physics A: Mathematical and Theoretical*, 57, 325304 (2024). (with Sang-Jun Park, Jeongeun Park, Sang-Gyun Youn)